Feyz-007/Calendar/README.md

 ### ⚠️ Conflict Handling
 - Supports **multiple events on the same date**:
   - Each event is **color-coded** for clarity.
-  - Events are **stacked visually** to show overlap.
-  - Structure allows for future enhancements like conflict warnings or sorting.

 ---